(Adopted January 2015; Fee Schedule updated March 2022)

 A $1 per page fee is charged after the first five pages.

-A $150 fee is charged for a minimum four-hour non-move scheduled use of an elevator.
-Security guard supervision is required.
+A $200 fee is charged for a minimum four-hour non-move scheduled use of an elevator.
+This covers required security guard supervision.
 An additional fee of $50 per hour is charged for usage in excess of four hours.

 GARAGE OIL LEAKS